CaleTennis/TemperatureConverter/README.md

 - Reaumur
 - Romer

-## Common Mistakes
+## Tips
-- Do not include the degrees symbols when stating what units you would like to choose, this is taken care of for you!
-- Capitalization does not matter when entering unit types
-- You can include negative signs and decimals in your temperature, but not commas or spaces.
+- You can include commas and whitespace when typing your number if it makes it easier for you to ready your input
+- The converter supports both negative and decimal numbers as inputs